ndjinga/SOLVERLAB/CoreFlows/Documentation/install.md

 Download SOLVERLAB sources
 --------------------------
-However the SALOME binary file can be very large (up to 5GB).
-Compilation of SOLVERLAB from source files can provide a faster alternative using less disk and memory space.

 Download SOLVERLAB sources from GitHub
-* click on the following link : `https://github.com/ndjinga/SOLVERLAB/archive/master.zip`, then unzip the file in a directory SOLVERLAB-master
+* use the following url in a browser : `https://github.com/ndjinga/SOLVERLAB/archive/master.zip`, then download and unzip the file in a directory SOLVERLAB-master
 * or type the following in a terminal : `wget https://github.com/ndjinga/SOLVERLAB/archive/master.zip`, then unzip the file in a directory SOLVERLAB-master
 * or clone the git repository to a folder SOLVERLAB-master:  `git clone https://github.com/ndjinga/SOLVERLAB.git SOLVERLAB-master`